HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Alerts Owlet, Inc. (OWLT) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Oct.
-04, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Owlet, Inc. (: OWLT) investors with significant losses to submit your losses now.
+5, 2021 /PRNewswire/ -- Hagens Berman urges Owlet, Inc. (NYSE: OWLT) investors with significant losses to submit your losses now.

 Visit: www.hbsslaw.com/investor-fraud/OWLT